-Of Anglo-Norman origin, the Grahams first came north to Scotland with David I in the 12th century as he claimed his throne.
+Of Anglo-Norman origin, the Grahams first came north to Scotland with David I in the 12th century.

-Originally, the Grahams were given land at Dalkeith in Midlothian and an early member of the family, Sir John de Graham, would go on to be a companion in arms to the great patriot, William Wallace, in his struggle against England for independence in the late 13th century.
-Sir John was a legendary warrior even in his own time and – after falling at the Battle of Falkirk in 1298 – he would be honoured by a gravestone and effigy at Falkirk Old Parish Church which can still be found today.
+Originally given land at Dalkeith in Midlothian, an early member of the family, Sir John de Graham, would go on to become a companion in arms to the great patriot, William Wallace, in his struggle against England for independence.
+Sir John was a legendary warrior even in his own time and – after falling at the Battle of Falkirk in 1298 – he would be honoured by a gravestone and effigy at Falkirk Old Parish Church which can still be visited today.

-Today, the family seat of Clan Graham is located at Buchanan Castle in Stirlingshire.
+Today, the Graham name remains well known throughout Scotland and the family seat of the clan is located at Buchanan Castle in Stirlingshire.
 The current clan chief is James Graham, 8th Duke of Montrose.